HeliCraft-MC/HeliCraft-monorepo/README.md

 Monorepo for HeliCraft applications

-All applications in this repositopry are licensed under EUPL-1.2, unless otherwise stated
+All applications in this repositopry are licensed under PolyForm Noncommercial License 1.0.0, unless otherwise stated